coralhl/salt-master-docker/README.md

 More information is available in the following
 link: [External Authentication System (eAuth)](https://docs.saltproject.io/en/latest/topics/eauth/index.html#acl-eauth).

-Now you have your `docker-salt-master` Docker image ready to accept external authentications and to connect external tools such as [`saltstack/pepper`](https://github.com/saltstack/pepper).
+Now you have your `salt-master-docker` Docker image ready to accept external authentications and to connect external tools such as [`saltstack/pepper`](https://github.com/saltstack/pepper).

 #### Salt Pepper